shajoezhu/demo-mimic/README.md

 # demo-mimic

-This repo is sparse checked out from https://github.com/MIT-LCP/mimic-code
+This repo is a git-sparse-checkout from https://github.com/MIT-LCP/mimic-code

 ## Repo structure

 ```
-  /
+  /   # Root
-  |-- data
+  |-- data     # mimic-demo data
-  |-- postgres
+  |-- postgres # scripts for SQL database
-  |-- docker
+  |-- docker   # Dockerfile etc
 ```

 ## To build the database with postgres